Lapin0t/phd-manuscript/main/04_ogs.typ

 $ ogs.apply th {Gamma th alpha} cl "Val" th Gamma th alpha -> (o cl O.ctx.Oper th alpha) -> (O.ctx.dom th o asgn("Val") Gamma) -> "Conf" th Gamma $

+#remark[
-While slightly superfluous for the OGS construction, in presence of variables and renamings, both variants are mutually expressible.
+While slightly superfluous for the OGS construction, in presence of variables and substitution, both variants are mutually expressible.
 My feeling is that this second variant is more natural to implement in instances as it is the natural encoding of a generalized eliminator.
 This design choice should probably be revisited in future work, if only to motivate it better.
+] <rem-langm-apply-alt>

 Using the $ogs.apply$ operator we now finish the definition of the coplay transition function.

 $ ogs.mstratresp th {Psi} cl ogs.mstratP th Psi -> (ogs.hg game.extP ogs.mstratA) th Psi \